mohadesesd/Computational-NeuroScience/README.md

 - **Difference of Gaussians (DoG)**: Utilizes DoG filters to process images by highlighting edges and removing noise, mimicking the processing in the retina.
 - **Gabor Filters**: Applies Gabor filters for texture and edge analysis in images, reflecting the image processing capabilities of simple cells in the visual cortex.

+### Spiking Neural Network for Object Recognition

+An implementation of a Spiking Neural Network (SNN) tailored for the task of object recognition using the CIFAR-10 dataset.

 ## Getting Started

 To get started with the projects in this repository, please ensure you have the following prerequisites installed:

 - Python 3.x
-- Relevant Python libraries such as NumPy, Matplotlib, etc.
+- Relevant Python libraries such as NumPy, Matplotlib, Pytorch, etc.